pengwubj/mynote/ProofReading.md

 1. 2-Swami
-	1. Life is a game!
-Play it!(P capital)
+	1. Life is a game! play it!("P" capital)
-	2. what in the mahopanishad(is what correct here)
+	2. what in the mahopanishad(is "what" correct here)
 	3. The participation of students, coming from different regions and different backgrounds, in games should be conducive to the promotion of unity.(add commas)
-	4. One should not strive for physical strength and happiness only.(Only should come before physical)
+	4. One should not strive for physical strength and happiness only.("Only" should come before physical)
 2. 04:
 	1. Dr. Swayamsiddha Kar is being refereed as her.
 Change it.
 	2. Leela karthik name.
 	3. Amarjit P.K.
 	4. What does Dharma House wasn't far behind mean?
-		- BLUNDERS MAN
-	5. Shanti House saw ??
+	5. Shanti House "saw" ??
 	6. primed.
 (Remove . from the last line)
 	7. memorable one .(remove space before .)
 3. 11: